cloud-whisperer/cloud-whisperer/README.md

 - Home-lab projekts with STIG-aligned lockdown of Ubuntu and Rocky Linux servers.
 - Oracle, AWS RDS, and MySQL database administration.
-- Familiar with secure deployments, using multi-layered authentication
+- Experience with secure deployments using multi-layered authentication for high-security environments.
-   protocols.
 - Systems administration, including SSO/LDAP/Shibboleth integrity
    post-checks.
 - Network automation of cloud platform resources using Terraform and